-A community solar project is a single site solar installation that is shared by multiple subscribers.
+A community solar project is a single site solar installation that is shared by multiple consumers (termed "subscribers").

 FEJA refers to legislation passed in 2016.
 FEJA made many changes to how energy policy works in Illinois, including enabling community solar.

 FEJA also includes new state administered programs called the Adjustable Block Program and

 Solar for All which help to support community solar development, however community solar

 projects are not obligated to participate in these state programs.